 The changes in the amplitude envelope are known as the attack, sustain, release, and decay of the signal.
 These changes describe the way in which the intensity or volume of the signal can rise and fall over time.
 We can think of each change, or modulation, as an ‘essentic form’ that carries a specific emotional content.
 Scientist Manfred Clynes created the science of Sentics which is the study of waveforms of touch, music and emotion.
 He developed the technology to show how emotions such as ‘joy’ and ‘anger’ have distinctly different ‘essentic’ forms.

-Clynes proved that people create the same essentic form for an emotion regardless of gender, race, culture or upbringing.
+Clynes proved that people create the same essentic for

 The diagram above shows essentic forms produced on a sentograph, a finger-pressure sensor that recorded subjects response to video and images that induced certain emotional states.
 States of pleasure caused the finger to lift and pull toward whereas states of pain or dislike caused the finger to push down and away.
 The upper trace shows vertical finger pressure while the lower trace shows horizontal finger pressure.
 Each trace represents the average of 50 expressions recorded by Clynes in 1969.

-The diagram below shows changes in respiration and heart rate during a sentic cycle.
+This diagram shows changes in respiration and heart rate during a sentic cycle.
 While respiration accelerates during hate and anger, it slows during love and speeds up for sex.

 Clynes also created a healing program where people experienced a sentic cycle of emotions: no-emotion, anger, hate, grief, love, sexual desire, joy, and reverence.
 Thousands of people have benefited from this program by becoming more calm, alleviating depression and overcoming addictions.
 In sound healing, the emotional content produced by the movement of the voice and instruments is similar to the sentic cycle.
 The sound dredges up the suppressed emotions to be fully expressed and integrated and then transitions people to feeling the peak emotions that they desire to resonate with on a daily basis.

-The scientific foundation of sound healing is clearly demonstrated in the the interrelationships between form, frequency, and amplitude.
+The scientific foundation of enhancing health through sound is clearly demonstrated in the the interrelationships between form, frequency, and amplitude.
 While understanding sound through the lens of science is deeply informative, the true magic of sound is known in our felt experience of it.
-By simply being present and abiding in the vibration of the universal sound current, we are given access to the power of sound on a whole other level.
-Some of the greatest sound healers know nothing of the science of sound yet their healing powers are incredible because of their intuition and spiritual connection to the sound current.
-At the end of the day, it is both our scientific knowledge and spiritual knowing of sound that enables us to use sound to heal and co-create a beautiful world together!
+By simply being present with the sound, we are given access to its power on a whole new level!